HYBRID-X-term/MASHQULGI/README.md

 # MASHQULGI #
-This is an open source chat application for students to do testing on
+This is an open source chat application initially created as an opensource asset for chitrali students.

 If you want a APK then create an issue, i'll send the link..
 <br><b>ChatApp is a real time one to one chat application with Push Notifications made using Firebase...</b>